Microsoft Defender for Endpoint – The ultimate blog series for Windows (Intro) – P0

 Introduction Defender for Endpoint

-Microsoft Defender for Endpoint is an enterprise platform focussing on prevent, detect, investigate, and respond to threats.
+Microsoft Defender for Endpoint is an enterprise platform focussing on preventing, detecting, investigating, and responding to threats.

 Defender for Endpoint also leverages cloud security analytics to turn behavioral signals into insights, detections, and responses.